ORLANDO (adapted from the original by Virginia Woolf)

 The joint was rather swollen—

-Orlando, I want to give you this ring.
-I hereby name you my Treasurer and Steward.
+(to Orlando) Orlando, with this ring, I hereby name you my Treasurer and Steward.

 ORLANDO: